 Psilocybin is the ingredient that gets people high when they over-consume magic mushrooms.

 The company stated that the psychedelic agent was “well tolerated when administered to healthy adult volunteers with support from specially trained therapists in a randomized placebo-controlled trial.”
 What this means is micro-dosing, under a controlled environment.

 In 2018, the U.S. Food and Drug Administration gave it “breakthrough therapy” status, expediting the development process.
 Investors need to keep tabs on this leading company as a whole, as the psychedelic investment sector is in the beginning stages and could become even bigger than marijuana.

-Delic is planning to go public via listing on the Canadian Securities Exchange, and plans to list in the U.S. shortly after.
+Delic recently went public on the Canadian Securities Exchange, and plans to list in the U.S. shortly after.
 This is an equally interesting opportunity when compared to Compass Pathways (mentioned above), as Delic’s Board of Directors are the Who’s Who in the cannabis and major banking sectors.

 We are keeping a keen eye on this junior company, as we view this as “best of breed” in the early stages of this upcoming psychedelic investment sector.
 Be sure to subscribe to FNN (if you haven’t already) to stay on top of the Psychedelics space and be first to receive information on new and exciting companies in this fast-growing industry.

 Of course there are also the big players like Johnson and Johnson (NYSE: JNJ), mentioned above for their FDA approval of Spravato, who may end up performing a similar role as GW Pharma served for the cannabis and CBD space by acting as a “safe bet” to shore up investor confidence in the sector and help reduce skepticism from the medical and political sphere.